Dieterbe/anthracite/README.md

     <ts> backup backup from database slave vimeomysql22
     # in those cases of manual production changes, try to not forget adding your event
     <ts> manual_dieter i have to try this firewall thing on the LB

+Note that `<description>` can have whitespace.
+It's trivial to work with tags and give your events more structure.
+Note that you can mix with text, for example to include more arbitrary keywords like so:

+    <ts> deploy_vimeo.com commit_old=foobar commit_new=e8e5e4 author=Nicolas memcache fixes.. should lower network traffic

 ## FAQ ##